• Skip to primary navigation

 Add the sugar and whip for 1–2 minutes until creamy and slightly fluffy.
 (It won’t be as stiff as dairy whipped cream.)
 Save the liquid for smoothies, curries, or baking.

-• Mix the base: Stir together 200 g applesauce and the yogurt.
+• Mix the base: Stir togetherthe applesauce (except the reserved 4 tablespoons for layering) and the yogurt.
 Fold in the whipped coconut cream until smooth and fluffy.

 • Chill briefly: Place the mixture in the freezer for about 30 minutes (not frozen) or in the fridge for 1 hour to firm up slightly.